ronen567/just-the-docs/docs/blog-page-1.md

 ![Supervised learning outlines](../assets/images/supervised/Outlines of Machine Learning System Model.svg)

-During the Training phase, the system runs with 'labeled data' input, which set consists of 'labled data': the data is labeled with the expected output.
-For example, in the cat classification problem, the training data set would consist of pictures, each labeld as either 'a cat' or 'not a Cat".
+During the Training phase, the system runs with 'labeled data' input, i.e. each entry of the input data is labeled with its expected output.
+For example, in the above cat classification example problem, the labeled data set would consist of pictures, each with either 'a cat' label or 'not a cat" label.

 Goal of traning phase, is to determine the coefficients for the selected prediction model function:
 $$h(x)$$ - see Equatio 1.